madlogmay/adoxographical_demiurge/docs/index.md

+# The Adoxographical Demiurge

-# Adoxographical (noun, rhetoric)  Of or pertaining to fine writing on a minor or trivial subject.
+## Adoxographical (noun, rhetoric)  Of or pertaining to fine writing on a minor or trivial subject.

-# Demiurge (noun, figuratively) Something (such as an idea, individual or institution) conceived as an autonomous creative force or decisive power.
+## Demiurge (noun, figuratively) Something (such as an idea, individual or institution) conceived as an autonomous creative force or decisive power.